JFC-MX/MexE410_IRI_Compliance_Standards_MEXE3301_Group1_ApplicationActivity1_2026/README.md

 ---

-## 💀 Fatal Flaw & ISO/IEC Violations
+## 💀Fatal Flaw & ISO/IEC Violations
 | Original English (Paragraph 3) | Raw Translation (Paragraph 3) |
 |:---|:---|
 | To guarantee a fail-safe state during an emergency stop or power failure, the primary contactors governing the servomotors must be wired in a **[normally closed](#)** configuration.
 If facility power is lost or the teach pendant communication cable is severed, the circuit physically breaks, instantly dumping all servomotor power and locking the mechanical brakes to prevent fatal crushing injuries. | To guarantee a fail-safe state in the event of an emergency stop or power failure, the primary contactors for controlling the servo motors must be wired in a **[normally open](#)** configuration.
 If the plant's mains power fails or the handheld operating device's communication cable is cut, the circuit is physically interrupted, immediately de-energizing the servo motors and engaging the mechanical brakes to prevent fatal crush injuries. |